SilasiLab/microinfarcts/README.md

       * `--a`: Apply the trasform matrix calculated in ANTs registration on mask of micro infarcts as well as the tissue image.
 Default is `True`.
 Please always set it as `True` to avoide hindering the next process.
       * `--w`: Write the registraion result into a csv file.
 This function is not compatible with `show` function.
 So the parameter `--w` cannot be set as `True` while `--sh` is already set to `True`.
       * `--sh`: Show the alignment and registration result in a opencv window.
 This function is not compatible with `write_summary` function.
 So the parameter `--sh` cannot be set as `True` while `--w` is already set to `True`.
+      * `--shatlas`: Show Allen atlas or annotation as reference background.
+      * `--intro`: Show introduction on opencv frame or not, Default is True.